 V I E W P O I N T S

-At left is the picture of a gospel band I took in spring 2015.
+Editor's note: Above is the picture of a gospel band I took in spring 2015.
 The woman at front left is weeping and testifying about how nice things will be when Jesus comes back.
 If that sort of thing makes you uncomfortable, not to worry: The band was replaced shortly thereafter by an emcee giving away refrigerators, computers and Blue Tooth sound systems.

 I thought I'd walked into the wrong place: I was looking for the yearly members' meeting of the Sand Mountain Electric Cooperative.